pxslip/db-studio/docs/extensions/creating-extensions.md

 ## Publishing your Extension

-To make an extension available to all Directus users, you can publish the npm package created by `@wbce-d9/extensions-sdk` to the npm registry.
+To make an extension available to all DB Studio users, you can publish the npm package created by `@wbce-d9/extensions-sdk` to the npm registry.
 Make sure the name of the package follows the naming convention for package extensions: `directus-extension-<extension-name>` or `@<scope>/directus-extension-<extension-name>`.
 `<extension-name>` has to be replaced with the name of your extension.